sendbird-graveyard/migrating-from-pusher-chatkit/README.md

 # Migrating to SendBird from Pusher Chatkit

 With SendBird, we make it easy to quickly perform a bulk migration of your user, channel and message chat data from Pusher’s Chatkit.
 Pusher is retiring their Chatkit product on April 23, 2020, but the SendBird team is ready to help you to migrate quickly!
-Tell us more about your chat migration at support@sendbird.com
+Tell us more about your chat migration [by filling out this form here](https://get.sendbird.com/pusher-migration.html)!

 ## Migration Steps